lforrister/bisnow-project/README.md

 About the Project:

-One of the initial challenges of this project was getting it all set and installing the appropriate plugins and packages.
+One of the initial challenges of this project was getting it all set up and installing the appropriate plugins and packages.
 Because I typically work with larger projects that already have a lot of the set up accomplished by the time I get in there, it was a bit of a learning curve to set it up myself.
-I found some good documentation and was able to use Vue CLI to set it up pretty easily - though I did run into a couple of small packaging issues, mostly with package versions not playing nice with each other.
+I found some good documentation and was able to use Vue CLI to set it up - though I did run into a couple of small packaging issues, mostly with package versions not playing nice with each other.
 I also read a helpful article later on to help me deploy this as a Github page (I had done so for other projects, but not a Vue project, so that was a new process as well).
 Overall, the setup process/deployment process probably took an hour and a half or so.

 Once set up was figured out, things started to move more quickly.
 Setting up my initial components was straightforward.
 The main objective of returning a specific contact from the contacts.json was also pretty straightforward - data mapping is a large part of the projects I work on regularly.